 How Does Sliding Keep The Quarterback Safe?

 When the quarterback slides in the open field, the ball is down exactly where the quarterback started his slide.
 The benefit of sliding is the quarterback won’t have to absorb any contact from the defensive player.

 Sliding, however, prevents the offense from gaining any more yards.
 When a player runs full speed and lowers his shoulder, there’s a good chance he will pick up an additional 2-3 yards upon contact.

 Coaches always favor the quarterback sliding because they will not take any unnecessary hits that they don’t need to take.
 Many coaches will sacrifice the 2-3 yards of extra contact to have their quarterback slide.

 The sliding technique from a quarterback looks similar to that of a baseball slide.
-Running at full speed, they will extend one leg out and keep the other leg behind.
+Running at full speed, they extend one leg out and keep the other behind.
 This feet-first technique will make the defensive player slow down or hit with a cleat.

 Quarterbacks will slide on their butt and often pop back up and get ready for the next play.
 This play is clean, and no contact is made on either player.